ErnestoAizenberg/ErnestoAizenberg/README.md

 # 👋 Hello, I'm Ernesto Seredinsky!

 I'm a passionate Developer and Data Scientist with expertise in building innovative applications and performing data analysis.
-I love tackling challenging projects that require creative problem-solving and deep learning skills.
-I have a strong interest in Machine Learning and Data Science.
 I enjoy exploring new technologies and applying them to solve real-world problems.
 In my spare time, I like contributing to open-source projects and participating in hackathons.
 ---
 ## Languages
 - English (Fluent)